Indigenous Speculative Fiction

 As the social media and literature critic Steven Jones notes, Gibson’s cyberspace is a world of numbers and bureaucracy: “a vision of monolithic corporate control” (264) in which data is spatialized, but in which movement in that space is uncomfortable at best, deathly at worst.
 Out of Gibson’s cyberspace Hollywood gets visualizations of the “Net” such as represented in cyberpunk films like Hackers (1995), Johnny Mnemonic (1995), and, of course, The Matrix (1999).
-These films render graphical the “space” imagined by Gibson: brightly coloured, quickly moving constellations of data that carry uncanny trace of a city or a world, populated by “console cowboys” with an affinity for Asian culture.
+These films render graphical the “space” imagined by Gibson: brightly coloured, quickly moving constellations of data that carry an uncanny trace of a city or a world, populated by “console cowboys” with an affinity for Asian culture.

 There are no residents in Gibson’s cyberspace, just tourists and hackers.
 But in 1992 Neal Stephenson’s significantly altered the way in which readers and, significantly, programmers, think about cyberspace as a environment.
 Like Tolkien’s Middle-earth or Ursula Le Guin’s Hainish universe, Stephenson’s cyberspace, aptly names the “meta verse” is a setting for characters to wage wars, fall in love, or even build a home.